invisibleroads/invisibleroads-tutorials/gdal-raster-extract.rst

 Extract raster window from satellite image using a geo location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To extract raster windows using geocoordinates, we must convert the geocoordinates to their corresponding pixel locations in the image.
 Each image has a set of numbers called the *GeoTransform* that tell us how to convert between geo locations and pixel locations.

-Get image georeferencing information
+Get image georeferencing information.
 ::

     g0, g1, g2, g3, g4, g5 = imageDataset.GetGeoTransform()

-Define conversion methods
+Define conversion methods.
 ::

     def convertGeoLocationToPixelLocation(geoLocation):